"A Posteriori" Limited High Order and Robust Residual Distribution Schemes for Transient Simulations of Fluid Flows in Gas Dynamics: ``A Posteriori'' Multidimensional Optimal Order Detection (MOOD) Method

 \subsubsection{A Linearised Smoothness Criteria}

-The second considered approach, the Linearized Smoothness Criteria (LSE), has been borrowed from \cite{Vilar2018}, where the detection criterion has been inspired by a generalized moment limiter in \cite{Wang2009} along the hierarchical slope limiting of D. Kuzmin \cite{Kuzmin2010}.
-This technique is based on a linearised version of the numerical spatial derivative and can be recast as
+The second considered approach, the Linearized Smoothness Criteria (LSE), has been inspired by \cite{Vilar2018}, where the detection criterion has been formulated as a generalized moment limiter as in \cite{Wang2009} along the hierarchical slope limiting of \cite{Kuzmin2010}.
+In particular, our criterion is based on the check of the possible presence of either a discontinuity in the derivative of the approximation between neighbouring elements or the appearance of a change in sign of the derivative between neighbouring cells.
+In both cases, the verification would imply the presence of a numerical oscillation, requiring the recomputation with a more dissipative schema.
+This technique can be recast in 1D as

 where